learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 run!

 **TODO**: Define a function called `doWhileLoop` in `loops.js`.
-The function should take an array as an argument.
-Use the `incrementVariable()` function (you can copy it from this README) as the condition, and remove elements from the array until the array is empty or until `incrementVariable()` returns `false`.
-(Your condition might look something like `array.length > 0 && incrementVariable()`.)
-Finally, return the array.
+The function should take an integer as an argument.
+Use the `incrementVariable()` function (you can copy it from this README) in the condition, and console log `"I run once regardless."` while `incrementVariable()` returns a number less than the parameter received.
+(Your condition might look something like `incrementVariable() < num`.)
+Remember that it should also console log when receiving 0 as a parameter because the do-while runs before the condition is checked.

 ## Conclusion